Gertrude Simmons Burlingham

-Gertrude Simmons Burlingham (April 21, 1872 – January 11, 1952) was an early 20th-century mycologist best known for her work on American Russula and Lactarius and pioneering the use of microscopic spore features and iodine staining for species identification.
+Gertrude Simmons Burlingham (April 21, 1872 – January 11, 1952) was an early-20th-century mycologist best known for her work on American Russula and Lactarius and pioneering the use of microscopic spore features and iodine staining for species identification.

 Biography

-Gertrude Simmons Burlingham was born in Lambs Corner, a farm outside Mexico, New York on April 21, 1872, the only child of Alfred Burlingham and his wife Mary Simmons.
+Gertrude Simmons Burlingham was born in Lambs Corner, a farm outside Mexico, New York, on April 21, 1872, as the only child of Alfred Burlingham and his wife Mary Simmons.
 She graduated from Mexico High School to study botany at Syracuse University.
 She received her Bachelor of Science degree with a thesis on the comparative morphology of Asplenium bulbiferum in 1896, at the age of 24.
 While a student at Syracuse, she became a member of Kappa Alpha Theta.
-After graduating, she took a position as a biology teacher at Ovid Union School in Ovid, NY, where she quickly rose to become preceptress, or principal.
-She moved to Binghamton, NY in 1898 to teach high school biology, and then to New York City for a postgraduate degree at Columbia University.
+After graduating, she took a position as a biology teacher at Ovid Union School in Ovid, New York, where she quickly rose to become preceptress, or principal.
+She moved to Binghamton, New York, in 1898 to teach high school biology, and then to New York City for a postgraduate degree at Columbia University.
 After finishing her Ph.D. in 1908 she taught biology at Brooklyn's Eastern District High School until her retirement in 1934.
 Despite earning a Ph.D. from Columbia University in 1908, she never taught at college level.

 As a postgraduate, she worked primarily at the New York Botanical Garden (NYBG) under an agreement between that institution and Columbia University for doctoral studies, the first woman to gain a Ph.D. from the program.
 At the garden, she collaborated with William A. Murrill (she would eventually name Russula murrillii after him).
 Soon after starting her scientific career, she began spending a lot of time in Vermont, where she owned a secondary home in Newfane, Windham County, an area that was the topic of her very first scientific publication.